ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 </div>
 <br/>

+In this project we will use some Reason bindings `reason-react-native` to allow to use Reason with <a href="https://reasonml.github.io/"><Highlight color="#48A9DC">ReasonReact</Highlight></a> (which will be used to create our React components) to make our mobile app.

 **The story of Messenger.com**

-On September 8, 2017 the team at facebook working on ReasonML published a post where they explain that 50% of Messenger.com (the web version of Facebook Messenger) codebase was converted to Reason code.
+On September 8, 2017 the team at Facebook working on ReasonML published a post where they explain that 50% of Messenger.com (the web version of Facebook Messenger) codebase was converted to Reason code.

 Here are some benefits they noticed:
 - Build of the entire Reason part of the codebase is ~2s